How Does An MLS Listing Affect My FSBO Listing on Zillow/Trulia?

 Can I stop the MLS listing from overriding the Zillow FSBO listing?

 Yes, but it is not recommended.
-When you are filling out the MLS listing forms on homecoin.com, the forms will ask if you want your MLS listing to syndicate to 3rdParty websites (e.g. Zillow/Trulia).
+When you are filling out the MLS listing forms on homecoin.com, the forms will ask if you want your MLS listing to syndicate to websites.
 By selecting "No", the MLS listing will not override your existing Zillow FSBO listing.

-The main downside to selecting "No" to 3rdParty website syndication is that your listing will not appear on any third party websites (so you miss out on potential buyers).
-Your listing will still appear on broker sites, unless you choose to opt out of that as well.
+The main downside to selecting "No" to website syndication is that your listing will not appear on any websites, such as redfin, realtor.com, broker sites, etc (so you miss out on potential buyers).
 The secondary downside to keeping the Zillow FSBO listing is having real estate agents calling to solicit your listing.

 Can I still make changes only to my Zillow listing (e.g. add my contact info) even if the MLS listing overrides it?